tableau/VizAlerts/docs/install_guide.md

         Code: 406 Reason: Not Acceptable

-        This would be due to not embedding the password for the readonly user into the ScheduledTriggerViews workbook.
+        This would be due to not embedding the password for the readonly user into the VizAlertsConfig workbook.

     -   If you see a 406 on a standard VizAlert, it generally means that Tableau Server could not export the view for some reason.
 This